GauravSingh-CyberSecurity/Obsidian/Journal/Journal_Nov-24.md

 3) And shut the fuck up.
 (That means keep their secrets)

+Knowledge is a paradox.
+The more one understands, the more one realises the vastness of his ignorance.

 The message hidden under the patterns of our nature, it's inescapable.
 Humanity!